cypress-exe/InfiniBot/documentation/db_manager.md

 - A dictionary mapping column names to their default values.

 #### `_ensure_existence`
-Ensures the server entry exists in the table.
+Ensures an entry with the primary_id exists in the table.
 Creates the entry if it does not exist.

 #### `_init_regular_entry`
-Creates a new entry for the server.
+Creates a new entry for with the primary_id.
 - **Parameters**:
   - `table` (str): The table name.
-  - `server_id` (int): The server ID.
+  - `primary_id` (int): The primary ID.

 #### `_get_variable`
 Retrieves a variable from the SQL table.
 - **Parameters**:
   - `table` (str): The table name.
   - `column` (str): The column name.
-  - `server_id` (int): The server ID.
+  - `primary_id` (int): The primary ID.

 #### `_set_variable`
 Updates a variable in the SQL table.